October 5-7, 2022

 - Videography as a medium and tool to tell the African/black story

 - Videography as a tool to document human rights violations (atrocities, gender based violence, etc.)

 - Videography as a tool of African entrepreneurship (media)

 - The challenge of internet connectivity

-Participants will be responsible for covering their own travel and accommodation expenses, and there will be a registration fee of $150 for participants ($75 for college and graduate students, and high school students are free).
+Participants will be responsible for covering their own travel and accommodation expenses, and there will be a registration fee of $150 for participants ($75 for college and graduate students; high school students are free).
 MIT participants are exempt from this fee.
-Coﬀee and snacks will be provided each morning and afternoon.
+Breakfast and lunch items will be provided each morning and afternoon.
 There will be a hosted conference reception on the evening of October 5 and a conference dinner on October 6.
 Though the presentations and panel discussions will be in-person, the ﬁve keynote addresses will be hybrid, in-person and virtual, so as to provide worldwide access to topics of the conference.
-Further information will be posted on the conference website.